Bylaws of the College Assembly in the College of Liberal Arts and Sciences

 - Committee on Undergraduate Studies and Advising (CUSA) shall:

-- Review and recommend to the CAC and/or the CA for action on all proposals with reference primarily to undergraduate course and curricular change, program requirements (which include degrees, majors, minors, certificates) and educational policy and procedures.
-New majors, minors, degrees, or certificates, or deletions of the same, should be acted on individually.
-All other proposals should be considered as a whole.
+- Review and recommend to the CAC and/or the CA for action on all proposals with reference primarily to undergraduate courses and curricular changes and educational policy and procedures.
+Review changes to departmental honors requirements.

 - Periodically review undergraduate degree requirements and the manner in which they may be satisfied, and, where appropriate, suggest to departments and programs that courses be modified so as to accomplish more effectively the goals for which the requirements were established.